Safeguarding Policy

 5.5 Local Safeguarding Officers

-The local safeguarding officers support the Charity’s Safeguarding approach at local level.
+The local Safeguarding Officers support the Charity’s Safeguarding approach at local level.

 • Managing safeguarding issues and cases in their region or operation